kubernetes-sigs/kustomize/CONTRIBUTING.md

 You will also be asked to help with roadmap planning, deprecation communication, prioritization, and doing research on kustomize usage when appropriate, though these responsibilities will occur less frequently.

+## Administrative notes:

+- The [OWNERS file spec] is a useful resources in making changes.
+- Maintainers and admins must be added to the appropriate lists in both [Kustomize OWNERS_ALIASES] and [SIG-CLI Teams].
+If this isn't done, the individual in question will lack either PR approval rights (Kustomize list) or the appropriate Github repository permissions (community list).

 ## Contact Information